 Artificial intelligence technologies like neural machine translation have allowed machine translation to take a giant leap forward.
 Along with the improved quality of translations, neural machine translation can help incorporate machine translation into foreign language learning.
 Machine Translation as a Bad Model is a pedagogical method whereby learners identify inconsistencies and errors in machine-translated text and correct them.
 This helps students understand a language and its peculiarities better and improve comprehension, sentence composition, and vocabulary in the target language.

 Because people learn in different ways and at different speeds, expecting everyone to follow the same textbook and be equally successful is unreasonable.
 That’s why personalized textbooks make so much sense.
-When an AI system knows your progress and adapts to your needs based on your personal data, it can provide you with the learning materials you need.
+When a language learning solution knows your progress and adapts to your needs based on your personal data, it can provide you with the learning materials you need.

 Textbook customization can also be of value to teachers.
 If teachers could upload their educational programs into an artificial intelligence system, the system could generate textbooks customized for a specific school, course or even group of students.

-There are hundreds of algorithms that help computers get smarter.
+There are hundreds of algorithms uniting AI and foreign language learning that help computers get smarter.
 Some of them, like Decision Tree, K-Means, Naive Bayes, and dimensionality reduction algorithms can be successfully applied in education.
 The Decision Tree is used for – you guessed it – helping AI systems make smart, data-driven decisions.
 And AI should be able to classify data by itself, which is what K-Means and Naive Bayes are for.
 Finally, AI needs to think fast, and dimensionality reduction algorithms can help out when there’s too much data.

 Natural language processing (NLP), collocation extraction, and point mutual information (PMI) are also used to help AI become a valuable tool for language learning.
 NLP allows machines to read and understand human language; collocation extraction can be used to retrieve information, classify documents, and solve language generation problems; and PMI can measure how much one word tells about another.

 When it comes to implementing artificial intelligence in language acquisition, Intellias knows how to do it right.
-Together with Alphary, we created a set of smart Android, iOS, and web applications that help students learn English vocabulary.
+Together with Alphary, we created a set of smart Android, iOS, and an NLP learning app that help students acquire English vocabulary.
 These applications use the Oxford suite of Learner’s Dictionaries and an integrated AI named FeeBu (Feedback Butterfly) to mimic the behavior of a human English tutor who gives automated, intelligent feedback.

 The app accesses a huge corpus of authentic English texts to provide contextualized vocabulary practice.
 FeeBu uses four basic criteria to evaluate learner success in language acquisition: grammar, spelling, meaning, and word choice.